 Why am I writing this now?
 My birthday was on January 12 and it is the first time she didn’t call me to say “Happy Birthday Tanya”.
 And her birthday was January 18.
 I couldn’t pick up the phone and call her to wish her Happy Birthday.
 When we did this we would speak German and say “Alles Gute zum Geburtstag”.
 Instead I took Dad to her grave and we brought her flowers.
 She would have been 78.

 Believe me, 2018 was the most difficult year of my life.
 Her death shook me to my core.
-There were many times that I wanted to give up and simply shut the blog down.
+There were many times that I wanted to give up and simply shut down the blog.
 To say “that’s it folks – the end”.
-But then I found that getting up each day and writing content gave me some purpose, a reason to move forward and stay busy.
+But then I found that getting up each day and writing content gave me some purpose, a reason to move forward and stay busy after losing a parent.
 In essence, you saved me.
 And for that I am thankful!

 I’ve learned a lot through this process and have compiled a list that might be helpful to others.
 I’m also sharing some photos and memories with you.
 If you have been through this and have some words of wisdom I would love a comment today.
 Posting this picture on Instagram and the flood of sweet messages gave me the courage to write this blog post.
 By the way, Dad is finally doing ok but it’s been a difficult journey of depression and having to move him to Assisted Living.
 That is another blog post for another time (see update 8/1/19 below).